 2. Gather your materials.
 To insulate your hot water heater, you will need a dust mask, gloves, electrical tape, scissors, and a marker.
-Some energy companies sell insulation blankets at a low price to encourage people who are unsure if they should wrap the hot water heater.
+Some energy companies sell insulation blankets at a low price to encourage you if you are unsure if you should wrap your hot water heater.
 If your energy company doesn’t sell them, your local hardware store should carry an insulating blanket that will fit your hot water tank.

 3. Turn off your hot water heater.
-If you want to know how to insulate an electric water heater, you need to start by moving the circuit breaker to the “off” position.
+You need to turn off power to your water heater.
+For an electric water heater, move the circuit breaker to the “off” position.
 If you’ve got a gas water heater, turn the gas valve to the “pilot” position before you wrap your hot water heater.

 4. Wrap the blanket around your tank.
-If the blanket doesn’t fit your water heater perfectly, you will need to custom fit it yourself – a loose blanket won’t insulate your hot water heater the way it should.
+If the blanket doesn’t fit your water heater perfectly, you will need to custom fit it yourself – a loose blanket won’t insulate your hot water heater effectively.
 Put on your gloves and dust mask and wrap the blanket around the heater, using tape to hold it in place.
 If you have a gas water heater, do not wrap the top.
-Rigid insulation or bottom board can save an additional 4% – 9% on your water energy usage if you have an electric water heater.

 5. Cut out spaces as needed.
-If the blanket covers any electric panels, gas valve and burner elements, or the pressure release valve and pipe, use the marker to indicate those spaces on the blanket.
-Then cut out spaces in the blanket so those parts are left exposed.
+If the blanket covers any electric panels, gas valves, burner elements, pressure releases valves, or pipes, use the marker to trace the locations of those elements on the insulating blanket.
+Remove the blanket and cut out the spaces so that those parts are exposed and accessible.

 Now just wait for your next energy bill!
-You may notice the savings right away, and insulting almost always pays for itself after a year.
-If you have questions about insulating your hot water heater, contact Newcomb and Company.
-We’ll help you determine whether your tank could use additional insulation.
+You may notice the savings right away, and insulating almost always pays for itself after a year.
+If you have an electric hot water heater, you can consider rigid insulation or bottom board to save an additional 4% – 9% on your water energy usage.
+This type of rigid water heater insulation is easiest to install when you first put in your hot water heater, so if you’re buying a new hot water tank, contact Newcomb and Company.